Database Explorer

 Returns the number of rows in the Selection object |

 The ActiveRow object is read-only.
-This means you cannot change its properties' values.
+This means you cannot change the values of its properties.
 This restriction ensures data consistency and prevents unexpected side effects.
-Data is fetched from the database, and any changes should be made explicitly and in a controlled manner.
+Data is loaded from the database, and any changes should be made explicitly and in a controlled manner.

 foreach